jolt-community

 "guidelines": [

 "1.
 Keep it short.
-Long inputs make the spec hard hard to find, especially when multiple specs are in the same file.",
+Long inputs make the spec hard to find, especially when multiple specs are in the same file.",

 "2.
 Keep it focused.
 Only include relevant keys and values, so others can understand your intentions.",